 It’s natural to want to say you’re sorry, especially if you believe you caused the accident or you see that someone else has also been injured.
 However, it is important at the accident scene not to talk about what you think happened.

-Instead, let police record the scene, and talk to your lawyer for help investigating your motorcycle accident.
+Instead, let police record the scene, and talk to your lawyer for help investigating your truck accident.
 Admitting fault could hurt your claim for compensation, and the truth may be that there was nothing you could have done to prevent the crash.

 Fighting for Texas Victims of Semi Truck Accidents

 Large semi trucks are a common sight on Texas roads.
 The size and weight of these 18-wheel behemoths is many times that of passenger cars and pickup trucks.
 When a semi truck collides with a car or pickup, the results are often tragic for the occupants of the smaller vehicle.

 Pursuing compensation for the victims of a semi truck accident is more complex than litigating a typical automobile accident case.
 Semi trucks and their drivers are subject to a number of federal and state laws and regulations.
 At the Burch Law Firm, we understand how to investigate whether a violation of one or more of these regulations was the cause of a semi truck accident.

 Government trucking regulations address everything from how loads must be secured to how many hours of rest a trucker must get before going back out on the road.
 Trucks must be regularly inspected to ensure that brakes, lights, tires and other equipment are in good condition and functioning properly.
 In addition, semi truck drivers must meet the qualifications required to obtain a commercial driver’s license in Texas.